ICB-DCM/cOmicsArt/docs/interface-details/enrichment-analysis.md

 - in case of a gene set enrichment analysis, you will have the following options

-  - **Select the metric to sort the genes after**: Gene set enrichment analysis sort **all** your gene by some measure and then supplies this ranked list of genes to an algorithm, that goes through this list and subsequently checks whether the gene in question belongt to a specified geneset.
+  - **Select the metric to sort the genes after**: Gene set enrichment analysis sort **all** your genes by some measure and then supplies this ranked list of genes to an algorithm, that goes through this list and subsequently checks whether the gene in question belong to a specified geneset.
 From this a score is calculated.
-The choice here is between logFoldChanges or absolute logFoldChanges.
+The choice here is between logFoldChanges, absolute logFoldChanges or t-statistic value.
+    Note, that for the latter no effect size is taken into account.
+Still, a positive t-statistic value indicates that the gene is upregulated in the treatment group, while a negative value indicates that the gene is downregulated in the treatment group.
+More information can be found [here](https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideFrame.html?Run_GSEA_Page)

   - With **Choose type for LFC-based ordering**, **Choose reference of log2 FoldChange**, and **Choose treatment group of log2 FoldChange** you can specify